Ajah-Stephen/MSCPROJECT/README.md

 The primary objectives of this project are:

-1. Predicting stock trends for Rolls-Royce Holdings is challenging due to its exposure to volatile industries like aerospace and defence, and the influence of global economic shifts.
-1
+1.Predicting the stock trends of Rolls-Royce focusing on accuracy and robustness

 ## Data Description